SwetaBee/Udacity_Data_Engg_proj1_sql/README.md

 # Data files

-test.ipynb displays the first few rows of each table and check the database.
+test.ipynb displays the first few rows of each table to let you check your database.

-create_tables.py drops and creates the tables.
-This file will reset the tables before each time ETL scripts are executed
+create_tables.py drops and creates your tables.
+You run this file to reset your tables before each time you run your ETL scripts.

-etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
+etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
+This notebook contains detailed instructions on the ETL process for each of the tables.

-etl.py reads and processes files from song_data and log_data and loads them into the tables.
+etl.py reads and processes files from song_data and log_data and loads them into your tables.
+You can fill this out based on your work in the ETL notebook.

-sql_queries.py contains all sql queries, and is imported into the last three files above.
+sql_queries.py contains all your sql queries, and is imported into the last three files above.

 README.md provides discussion on your project.